Listen to the intro:

 Should he?

 The crucial thing to remember is that you’re not just paying for Mortgage Protection.
 There’s also a bunch of other stuff included.
-So let’s look at what the various insurers are offering for your hard-earned.
+So let’s look at what the various insurers offer for your hard-earned.

 Pro-tip: you can see all this information yourself when you get a quote – simply scroll down to the comparison charts.